shomnathsomu/shomnathsomu/README.md

-<h3> Good day with greetings! </h3>
+<h3> Good day and greetings! </h3>
 <h3> Nice to meet you! </h2>
-<h2> Lately working as a Senior Software QA Engineer at BJIT Limited, Dhaka, Bangladesh</h2>
+<h2> Working as a Software QA Analyst at BJIT Limited, Dhaka, Bangladesh</h2>

 ## 👨🏻‍💻 &nbsp;About Me

 - 🚀 &nbsp; Exploring new technologies.
-- 👨‍💻 &nbsp; Developing software solutions.
+- 👨‍💻 &nbsp; Developing software test strategies.
 - 🤖 &nbsp; Building test automation solutions.
-- 🎓 &nbsp; Studied BSc and MS in Computer Science & Engineering at Jahangirnagar University, Dhaka, Bangladesh.
+- 🎓 &nbsp; Studied for BSc and MS in Computer Science & Engineering at Jahangirnagar University in Dhaka, Bangladesh.

 <br>